narmitag/narmitag.github.io/docs/_posts/2022-05-11-basic-eks-cluster.markdown

 date:   2022-05-11 10:38:08 +0100
 categories: AWS EKS
 ---
+EKSCTL can be used to quickly deploy a AWS EKS Cluster.

 This is based on using a sandbox AWS account <link>

 The supporting files can be found on [Github]( https://github.com/narmitag/eks/tree/main/cluster-autoscaler)